-If you have owned a fish tank, you are probably familiar with the dreaded brown substance that can quickly take over your fish's home.
-This problem is especially common in new aquariums, which may cause concern for people new to owning fish.
-Brown algae begins as brown patches on the gravel or glass of the tank.
+If you have owned a fish tank, you are probably familiar with the dreaded brown film that can quickly take over its interior.
+This film is known as Silica Algae or Brown Algae, and it begins as brown patches on the gravel or glass of the tank.
 Once established, it can rapidly coat most surfaces of the aquarium with a thin, dark brown coating.

+This problem is especially common in new aquariums, which may cause concern for people new to fish keeping.
 The good news is that this issue is pretty easy to clean up; for the most part, it is easily removed.
-It is also relatively easy to stop brown algae from growing in your aquarium if you know what causes it.
+It is also relatively easy to stop brown algae from even growing in your aquarium if you know the cause.
 A few preventative measures will have your tank looking great and algae-free.

 Causes of Brown Algae

-Brown algae is a common occurrence in a newly set up aquarium.
+Brown Algae is a common occurrence in a newly set up aquarium.
 Aquariums kept in dark places are also more likely to develop Brown Algae problems because the plants and green algaes that grow in bright light compete for the nutrients diatoms need.

 Silica can build up in the aquarium from tap water that is high in silicic acid.
 It can also leach from some types of substrates that you may be using, such as silica sand.
-In addition to possibly being high in your tap water, nitrate can build up from uneaten food, dead material, or an overstocked environment.
-Along with providing proper lighting, improving water quality should be your biggest concerns.
-If you check each of these potential causes, you should be able to balance the aquarium's nutrient and light levels.
+If the problem is due to high silica in the water, and Brown Algae seems to persist, get a special silicate-absorbing resin for the tank's filter.

-How to Remove Brown Algae
+Removing Brown Algae

 Increasing the lighting so the tank gets at least eight hours of light per day.
-As a new tank matures, brown algae are often eliminated naturally by plants and green algae competing for nutrients in the water, such as nitrite and nitrate.
+As a new tank matures, Brown Algae are often eliminated naturally by plants and green algae competing for nutrients in the water, such as nitrite and nitrate.

 As with any algae, keeping the tank clean and performing regular partial water changes are the best preventative measures.
 The best maintenance measures are summed up simply: